samaramanzin/cali_fund/README.md

 ## Allocation Formula
-The Cali Fund allocation model distributes funding across countries using a weighted combination of biodiversity importance (C<sub>A</sub>), genetic resources (C<sub>B</sub>), capacity needs (C<sub>C</sub>), and IPLC/TK (C<sub>D</sub>) indicators.
+The Cali Fund allocation model distributes funding across countries using a weighted combination of biodiversity importance $C_A$, genetic resources $C_B$, capacity needs $C_C$, and IPLC/TK $C_D$ indicators.
 Each country receives an allocation score based on scaled indicator values, which is then converted into a proportional share of the total available funding.

 $B + w_1 C_A + w_2 C_B + w_3 C_C + w_4 C_D$